wpcodefactory/popup-notices-for-woocommerce/readme.txt

 = Premium Version Features =
 * **Style options**
-Style the Popup the way you want with ton of options using the Customizer
+Style the Popup the way you want with tons of options using the Customizer

 * **Hide default WooCommerce notices**
 As you can display all your notices as Popups, you can choose to simply hide the native WooCommerce notices if you want